dishahegde13/iSURF-Deconvolution-Analysis/README.md

 #### 3. Visualization
  * Converted `HiTIMED` results to long format
- * Created box plots, jitter plots, linear models and stacked bar plots comparing cell type proportions and age (as both a continous variable and age tertiles)
+ * Created box plots, jitter plots, linear models, and stacked bar plots comparing cell type proportions and age (as both a continuous variable and age tertiles)

+## Acknowledgments

+This project was conducted during my NH-INBRE iSURF internship under Dr. Brock Christensen at Dartmouth Cancer Center.

+Thank you to Dr. Brock Christensen and members of the Christensen Lab and Salas Lab at Dartmouth Cancer Center for their mentorship and guidance.
+I am also grateful to Erin Plummer, Jennifer Therriault, and Dr. Patricia A. Pioli guidance during the program.

+FUNDING: Research supported by New Hampshire- INBRE through an Institutional Development Award (IDeA), P20GM103506, from the National Institute of General Medical Sciences of the NIH.

+Data was accessed via GEO and analyzed using open-source tools in R.

 ### References
 [^1]: Zhou, C. D., Pettersson, A., Plym, A., Svitlana Tyekucheva, Penney, K. L., Sesso, H. D., Kantoff, P. W., Mucci, L. A., & Stopsack, K. H. (2022).
 Differences in Prostate Cancer Transcriptomes by Age at Diagnosis: Are Primary Tumors from Older Men Inherently Different?
 Cancer Prevention Research, 15(12), 815–825. https://doi.org/10.1158/1940-6207.capr-22-0212